Arunprakash-A/DL-Pytorch-Workshop/README.md

      - **Difficulty Level:** Easy
      - Understand the memory requirement for training and inference
      - Understand how gradient accumulation overcomes the limited memory
-12. **Upload it to Hub** [Notebook]
-     - Under Preparation

-**UPDATE:** Added Hugging Face Notebooks.
-If you plan to use Transformer Architecture for any task, HF is the way to go!
-The Transformer module is built on top of Pytorch (and Tensorflow) to do a lot of heavy lifting!